kimdurante/gis-workshop-waml-template/content/metadata.md

 ### Creating ArcGIS XML

+Copy the following files into the collection folder: geoMetadata.xml, createMetadata.py, createThumbnail.py

-* To create an ArcGIS XML document for each layer make a copy of geoMetadata.xml and createMetadata.py in the collection folder
+* Create a blank ArcGIS XML document for each layer.

-* Run createMetadata.py
+* Update each layer's metadata with values from the spreadsheet

+* Create a thumbnail image for each layer